schemaanalyst/domino-replicate/README.md

 The conventions we have used are explained in the following URLs:

-* [R Packages](http://r-pkgs.had.co.nz/) -  A site for “R packages” development.
-It was published with O’Reilly in April 2015.
+* [R Packages](http://r-pkgs.had.co.nz/) -  A site for ?R packages? development.
+It was published with O?Reilly in April 2015.
 * [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

 ## Built With